zoan/marc-and-winnie/readme.md

 - Directions
 - Parking
 - Hotels
-- Be Our Guest?

 #### Story
 - ~~Intro text section~~
 - ~~Descriptors on polaroids~~
 - ~~Some design/pattern for the background~~
-- Make story text section an image that's slightly transparent
 - More pictures / better pictures

 #### Wedding Party